-George Eyre of 56 Hoole Street, Harland had been a miner for 46 years.
+George Eyre of 56 Hoole Street, Hasland had been a miner for forty-six years.
 He went to work at Markham after he was made redundant at Williamthorpe Colliery.
-He left his widow, Gladys, 3 sons and 4 daughters.
-One of his sons worked at Markham and one, Terry, also worked at Markham and was underground at Markham when the tragedy happened.
+He left his widow, Gladys, three sons and four daughters.
+Two of his sons worked at Markham and one, Terry, also worked at Markham and was underground when the tragedy happened.
 George was cremated at Brimington and his workmates carried his coffin.

 Derbyshire Times 3rd August 1973.